mdbergmann/cl-swbymabeweb/blogs/20210313---Patterns_-_Builder-make_our_own.md

 Looking more closely this generates exactly the `setf` slot access we had above which we wanted to replace.
 So we can now define classes that auto-generate getters and setters the way we want to use them in the builder.

-When we fully macro expand `defbuilderclass`:
+When we fully macro expand `defbeanclass`:

 ```lisp
 (progn